Zer-Val/Projet-C-/README.md

 - Created AsianCallOption and AsianPutOption, derived from AsianOption.
 - In addition to std::vector<double>, their constructor takes a double as argument, den- ing the strike.
-- They have to have proper implementations of payo().
+- They have to have proper implementations of payoff().
 - Augment the Option class with bool isAsianOption(), returning false in its non-overriden version, override it in AsianOption.
 - In CRRPricer 's constructor, check if the option is an Asian option, if it is the case, throw